The future of transportation is turning out to be a public health hazard

 Early self-driving pilots have been worrisome enough that car companies building self-driving cars have delayed estimates of when those cars will be available.
 During a conversation at the Detroit Economic Club in April, Ford CEO Jim Hackett said, “We overestimated the arrival of autonomous vehicles,” he said, referring to the industry at large.

 The gradual implementation of self-driving cars on roads may very well increase car crashes.
-A prescient paper from the University of Michigan in 2015, alluded to this, “During the transition period when conventional and self-driving vehicles would share the road, safety might actually worsen, at least for the conventional vehicles.”
+A prescient paper from the University of Michigan in 2015 alluded to this: “During the transition period when conventional and self-driving vehicles would share the road, safety might actually worsen, at least for the conventional vehicles.”
 The conclusion may turn out to be prophetic.
 It also suggested that self-driving cars won’t necessarily be better at driving than “an experienced, middle-aged driver.”

 That’s not to say we shouldn’t try to build great technology that ultimately makes the world safer.
 There are promising self-driving shuttle pilots on university campuses, in limited, low-speed routes, and in certain cities like Washington, D.C., Las Vegas, and Detroit (though even these have had their issues).
 Experimentation can help find the right implementation for these various technologies, whether they’re scooters or self-driving buses.

 But should humans suffer in the name of progress?
 And how much?
-That question could be answered with legislation to help guide new transportation modes onto streets.
-Because otherwise, companies big and small will continue to do what they do, launch, scale, iterate, and change the way we live without accounting for the consequences.
+That question could be answered with legislation to help guide how new transportation modes make it onto streets.
+Because otherwise, companies big and small will continue to do what they do—launch, scale, iterate, and change the way we live without accounting for the consequences.